 We’d left the main stop I had semi-planned as a landmark long in the mirrors and were lazily enjoying the sun that finally decided to appear as we rolled southwestward, as far as Altus before turning back and taking the longest way possible home because I was bound and determined to make that day stretch until my legs screamed and my eyes were barely staying open.
 That part of Oklahoma is so beautiful, its always hard to leave; to me it feels so inherently like home for being so different from my home.
 Best guess it feels that way because it looks like every western my Papa and I watched together from the time I was little, that mythical place in the history books and the native stories and the cowboy movies, the place he and I shared a fascination with as we watched Rooster Cogburn or the Preacher and admired their roguish-slanted raw virtue, as we grimaced at inaccurate portrayals of Native Americans, as we wondered aloud at the fortitude and resilience unlike any other.

 And out here that place is a very real place, not so long gone are the outlaws and settlers, most of the tribes are still strongly represented, and the frontiersman history is not at all forgotten , even if the outlaws’ myths are often a bit more celebrated than the tribes’ and settlers’ reality.
 Murals of warriors in glorious paint and feathers, of wagons full of entire lives and hopeful eyed men and women hiding fair natured worry under mauve and periwinkle bonnets, of cowboys driving herds of longhorn and breaking mad-eyed horses, all chipping and fading under the haze of the western sun, the lives that forever shaped and changed our country.
-This is the land that wrote our modern history as a nation, a sea of hardship and hope, of challenges and promise, the place that paved our current path, the link between the coasts, a place snubbed now by the cities of the coasts, but too damn full of shrewdness and resourcefulness to give a damn what they think anyway.
+This is the land that wrote our modern history as a nation, a sea of hardship and hope, of challenges and promise, the place that paved our current path, the link between the coasts, a place snubbed now by the cities of the East and West, but too damn full of shrewdness and resourcefulness to give a damn what they think anyway.

 And so our “season” began officially and perfectly, in a place I love deeply.
 Over lunch we jotted down ideas for highways that looked interesting and places we bypassed, this time, and planned big plans in all the excitement of a fresh new year of riding.
-With all those sort of big plans made, this should be a season to remember.